 Steven Donziger is the face of an international effort to collect nearly $10 billion from oil giant Chevron.
-Over 20 years, his efforts have consumed, and very nearly wrecked, his entire life.
+Over 20 years, his efforts have consumed—and very nearly wrecked—his entire life.
 He's been sued, harassed, vilified in the media, and flatly accused of overt corruption.
 He even alleges he's been followed by ex-spooks.
 Worst of all, he may have sacrificed his morals in the process.

 In the first part of the Lago Agrio oil fields case, VICE looked into how Donziger and his team are using the Canadian courts to force Chevron to pay their bill.
+But any story about one of the world's most fiercely fought lawsuits can't be told without looking at who is arguably the central character.

 Donziger stands six foot four, but his huge frame makes him look even bigger.
 He's a former public defender who has, since his university days, implanted himself in the fight to have Chevron clean up one of the world's most extreme environmental contaminations.